aspose-words/Aspose.Words-Documentation/java/getting-started/features/aspose-words-for-android-via-java-features/_index.md

 ﻿---
-title: Aspose.Words for Android via Java Features – Aspose.Words for Java
+title: Aspose.Words for Android via Java Features
+second_title: Aspose.Words for Java
 articleTitle: Aspose.Words for Android via Java Features
 linktitle: Aspose.Words for Android via Java Features
 description: "This section provides a comparison of availability of features between Aspose.Words for Java and Aspose.Words for Android via Java."